Winter Weather Tips

 If driving during the storm is unavoidable, put together a separate disaster supply kit for the trunk of the car that includes:

-o Brightly colored cloth to tie to the antenna.
+Brightly colored cloth to tie to the vehicle antenna.

 During the Storm

-During the storm, residents are urged to travel only if absolutely necessary, and to stay indoors.
+During the storm, residents are urged to travel only if absolutely necessary and to stay indoors.
+If traveling is hazardous, residents should be prepared to shelter in place.

 Residents concerned about the safety and well-being of children, elderly individuals or adults with disabilities should call the County’s Crisis Center at 240-777-4000.